Nippon Yusen: 1950-present

+The sister ship of Crystal Harmony, Crystal Symphony (built at Finland: Kvaerner Masa), commenced operation in Mediterranean cruises.

+The third ship of Crystal Cruises, Crystal Serenity (France: Chantiers de l'Atlantique), commenced operation in Europe.

+Crystal Harmony was sold from Crystal Cruises to NYK Cruises and began operation as Asuka II.

+Crystal Cruises was sold to Genting Hong Kong.

 In May 2021 NYK Line became the first Japanese shipping firm to join the Sustainable Shipping Initiative's Ship Recycling Transparency Initiative, which incorporates the Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships.

+On 19 November 2023, the NYK operated vessel Galaxy Leader, while sailing in Red Sea en route to India, was hijacked by the Iranian backed Houthi on the grounds it was an Israeli owned vessel.
+In May 2024 the owners asked the Houthis to release the crew.

 Merger of container operations

 On Monday, 31 October 2016, Kawasaki Kisen Kaisha, Mitsui OSK Lines and Nippon Yusen Kaisha agreed to merge their container shipping business by establishing a completely new joint venture company.
 The integration included their overseas terminal activities.
 The joint venture company operates under the name "Ocean Network Express" (ONE), with the company headquarters in Japan (Tokyo), a global business operations headquarters in Singapore and regional headquarters in United Kingdom (London), United States (Richmond, VA), Hong Kong, and Brazil (São Paulo).
 The new company started its operations on 1 April 2018.

 Container vessels fleet

 Roll-on/roll-off division

 NYK is also the world's largest roll-on/roll-off ocean carrier.
 NYK's RORO fleet has a 660,000 car capacity which represents just over 17% of the global car transportation fleet capacity.
 Over 123 vessels are deployed worldwide transporting cars manufactured in Japan, US, EU towards Asia, Middle East, North & South America, Australia, Africa and Europe.

 In addition to brand new cars, High and Heavy cargo (such as excavators, mobile cranes, new and used trucks and buses, trailers, Mafi roll trailers) and break bulk static pieces are carried all over the globe by NYK.